cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 - the currently selected deployment name
 - button to drill-down to deployment details
+- button to go back to the parent deployment

+    That button will only be visible on child environments or services pages.

 - buttons to drill-down to child environments or services

     Those buttons will not be visible when there are no child environments or services.